 Understanding Main Accounts and Balancing Accounts

-If you have set up default balancing accounts for the journal batches, the balancing account will be filled in automatically when you fill in the Account No. field.
+If you have set up default balancing accounts for the journal batches on the General Journals page, the balancing account will be filled in automatically when you fill in the Account No. field.
 Otherwise, fill in both the Account No. field and the Bal.
 Account No. field manually.
 A positive amount in the Amount field is debited to the main account and credited to the balancing account.
 A negative amount is credited to the main account and debited to the balancing account.

 VAT is calculated separately for the main account and the balancing account, so they can use different VAT percentage rates.